-- Cut peppers in half lengthwise remove the stem, seeds, and ribs.
-Place peppers in a large saucepan of salted water and bring to a boil; cook for about 5 to 10 minutes, until just tender.
-Drain, reserve liquid.
+- Cut the bell peppers in half lengthwise; remove the stem, seeds, and ribs.
+Place the peppers in a large saucepan of salted water and bring to a boil; cook for about 5 to 10 minutes, or until just tender.
+Drain and reserve the cooking liquid.

-- Combine the rice with 1 1/2 cups of water and 1/2 teaspoon of kosher salt in a medium saucepan.
-Place the pan over medium-high heat and bring to a boil.
+- In a medium saucepan, combine the rice with 1 1/2 cups of the water and 1/2 teaspoon of kosher salt.
+Place the saucepan over medium-high heat and bring to a boil.
 Reduce the heat to low, cover the pan, and simmer for about 15 to 19 minutes, or until the rice is tender.
 Remove the rice from the heat and let it stand without removing the cover.
 Fluff with a fork just before serving.

 - Meanwhile, heat the butter in a skillet over medium-low heat.
 Add the onion and cook until softened and translucent.
-Add 3/4 cup of water and the cheese; stir until smooth and well blended.
+Add the remaining 3/4 cup of water and the cheddar cheese; stir until smooth and well blended.
 Remove from the heat and add the rice; season to taste with salt and pepper.
 Add the chopped parsley and stir to blend.